brittanymclaughlin/web-sprint-challenge-build-a-web-api/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo). **Please don't merge your own pull request**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
+- [Why?]
+Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete after receiving your pull-request
+- [Really?]
+Your team lead will count the project as complete after receiving your pull-request